guillheu/Tailor/README.md

 # Tailor
 The Tailor project is a suite of powertools for NFT metadata and front-end creation and management.
 It currently has 2 components :
+* `tailor-cli` : a docker-based utility that will generate and ([eventually](#roadmap)) publish NFT projects based on `tailor-server`.
 * `tailor-server` : a project-agnostic template-based HTTP server for NFT metadata and static and dynamic front-end.
-* `tailor-cli` : a simple utility that will generate and ([eventually](#roadmap)) publish NFT projects based on `tailor-server`.

 ## Disclaimer
 This project is by no means completed and most its features are still being fleshed out.
-Currently only supported on linux.
+Currently only supported on linux x86.
 Your mileage may vary on other platforms.

 ## Requirements
-Cargo is required to install `tailor-cli`
+Cargo is currently required to install `tailor-cli`.<br>
+Docker is required to run `tailor-cli`.

 ## Installation
 ```shell